Odd-frequency pair density wave in the Kitaev-Kondo lattice model: Instabilities of the conduction-electron system and ground-state phase diagram

 where $b \in \{A, B\}$ refers to the sublattice index, $\Delta_\text{SC}^{bb}(\mathbf{k}, i\omega_n) = i (v^2/2)\sigma_{y}(\boldsymbol{\sigma} \cdot \boldsymbol{D}^{b})$, and $\Delta_\text{SC}^{AB}(\mathbf{k}, i\omega_n) = - \Delta_\text{SC}^{BA}(\mathbf{k}, i\omega_n) = i (v^2/2) \sigma_{y}(\boldsymbol{\sigma} \cdot \boldsymbol{D})$.
 In addition, the vectors in the expressions of the SC order parameters are in turn given by $\boldsymbol{D}^{b} \equiv D_{+}^{b}\hat{\mathbf{z}} - i D_{-}^{b}\hat{\mathbf{y}}$ and $\boldsymbol{D} \equiv D_{+}\hat{\mathbf{z}} - i D_{-}\hat{\mathbf{y}}$, where \begin{widetext}

 \end{widetext} where we have used the following definitions

 Note that these results are for isotropic Kitaev interactions, i.e., $K_\gamma = K$.

-The SC action in Eq. \eqref{Eff_SC_Action} describes a triplet state with both even- and odd-frequency pairing correlations.
+Note that the SC action in Eq. \eqref{Eq_Eff_Action} breaks inversion symmetry, since all the staggered phases $\mathbf{Q}$ found in the minimization of the ground-state energy do not represent time-reversal invariant wave vectors.
+Besides, this action describes a triplet state with both even- and odd-frequency pairing correlations.
 The former involves sites of both the same and different sublattices, while the latter refers only to sites of the same sublattice.
 This situation bears some resemblance with the exactly solvable model studied in Ref. \cite{Pereira-PRB(2020)}, in which an octopolar Kondo coupling between $j_\text{eff} = 3/2$ localized magnetic moments and conduction electrons of a non-centrosymmetric superconductor \cite{Mineev(2012), Yip-ARCMP(2014)} gives rise to a triplet pairing state with odd-frequency correlations for sites of the honeycomb lattice belonging to the same sublattice.
 However, in contrast to the model investigated in Ref. \cite{Pereira-PRB(2020)}, the SC state obtained here for the Kitaev-Kondo lattice model has one remarkable distinct feature: It exhibits a coexistence of both even- and odd-frequency pairing correlations for sites of the same sublattice, although the maximum value of the odd-frequency component of $\Delta_\text{SC}^{bb}(\mathbf{k}, i\omega_n)$ turns out to be always the dominant contribution (for more details, see Appendix \ref{Appendix_B}).
 We point out that the simultaneous presence of odd- and even-frequency pairing amplitudes is fundamentally related to the underlying time-reversal symmetry breaking in the system that mixes both components.
 Indeed, one can see that the even-frequency component clearly vanishes if the magnetization is set to zero (i.e., with the restoration of time-reversal symmetry).
 Moreover, the validity of the Fermi-Dirac statistics for the SC correlations is always satisfied here because the even-frequency component of $\Delta_\text{SC}^{bb}(\mathbf{k}, i\omega_n)$ is odd under parity, while the odd-frequency one is even under the same operation.